grid-line

 Since twICEme technology works via NFC technology, no GSM, wi-fi, or 3G/4G/5G is needed for communicating.

 The construction industry has been facing a labor shortage for the past several years.
-But in 2022, it reached “crisis level”.
-That’s according to the CEO of the Home Builders Institute.
+But in 2025, it has firmly reached "crisis" level, according to Construction Today.

-Search volume for “labor shortage” shot up in 2021.
+Search volume for “construction labor shortage” is up 99X+ in the last 5 years.

 The shortage of workers is impacting project timelines and completion rates.

-In a recent survey, 89% of construction firms reported having difficulty in filling positions and 61% said they are experiencing project delays due to the labor shortage.
+In a recent survey, 94% of construction firms reported having difficulty in filling positions.
+More than half of contractors have experienced delays due to workforce shortages.

-The Home Builders Institute says the lack of construction workers is a main factor in the shortage of housing inventory and affordability.
-Their data shows that nearly 42% of the construction labor force works in residential construction.
+The National Association of Home Builders says the lack of construction workers is a main factor in the shortage of housing inventory and affordability.
+It amounts to roughly 19,000 lost single-family homes per year.

 One industry analyst says there are 25% more unfilled positions than hired.
 He expects that “jobs that were predicted to cost $500 million end up costing $600 million because you’re going to need to pay people more”.